 The GCC member states have developed a broad framework for the introduction of VAT in the region.
 The framework agreement sets out the underlying principles of VAT laws for the six GCC countries, leaving the member states with some flexibility to determine their own requirements in certain areas.
 On 12 October 2020, H.M.
-Sultan Haitham bin Tariq Al Said issued Sultani Decree 121/2020 promulgating the VAT Law.
+Sultan Haitham bin Tariq Al Said issued Royal Decree 121/2020 promulgating the VAT Law.

-The VAT Law was published in the Official Gazette of Oman on 18 October 2020 and is stated to come into effect six months following the date of its publication (that is, on 16 April 2021).
+The VAT Law was published in the Official Gazette of Oman on 18 October 2020 and came into force on 16 April 2021.
 The VAT Law imposes a value added tax at a base rate of 5 per cent. on most goods and services exported to or imported from Oman.

 On 14 March 2021, the Chairman of the Oman Tax Authority, His Excellency Saud bin Nasser Al Shukaili, issued Decision No. 53/2021 setting out Executive Regulations for the VAT Law.
-The VAT Law's Executive Regulations provide that they will come into force on the same date as the VAT Law (being 16 April 2021).
+The VAT Law's Executive Regulations came into force on the same date as the VAT Law (being 16 April 2021).